 With all of that now in place, Burkett and his staff hit January ’18 with a renewed eye on growth.
 Revenue in ’18 looks to be up 25% over ’17, he says.

 Burkett’s grandfather founded the company in Toledo in 1977, offering reconditioned restaurant equipment to local businesses.
-His father took the company’s reigns in ’85, began offering new equipment and moved into a larger space in Toledo.
+His father took the company’s reins in ’85, began offering new equipment and moved into a larger space in Toledo.
 In ’05, Jameel accepted the leadership torch.

 In conversation about the company’s culture of success and growth, Burkett casually slips in call-outs to other company core values, such as “pursue growth and learning,” “it’s your company, build it” and “build fun and positive teams.”